suncoast-devs/handbook/lessons/misc-quick-reference/interview-questions.md

 # Collections of General Interview Questions

 Below are some general interview questions we've heard from alumni.
-You may not get all, or any, of these questions on an interview and you may not have been exposed to all these terms and ideas.
+You may not get all, or any, of these questions in an interview and you may not have been exposed to all these terms and ideas.
 If there is something here you do not know, take some time to research the subject.